 Bind vectors to make a matrix

-cbind to bind vectors in columns of equal length to form a matrix.
+cbind to bind vectors in columns of equal length, and use

-rbind will bind them by rows instead.
+rbind to bind them by rows instead.
 For example,

 x <- c(1,2,3) y <- c(4,5,6) xmat <- cbind(x,y)